User Guide

 Running

-To run the Mattermost service, simply add the Mattermost to the services flag.
+To run the Mattermost service, include it when selecting services.
 For example:

 Grafana Interface